makrai/notes/zhang-2310-socioprag-64-lang.md

   * detailed descriptions with full citations of all our datasets in Tabs 9--14
 * aggregated metric
   * Inspired by previous evaluation benchmarks like GLUE (Wang+ 2019)
-  * we define a global metric called SPARROW score, which represents the unweighted average of all dataset-specific metrics
+  * we define a global metric called SPARROW score: the unweighted average of all dataset-specific metrics
   * an overall indication of performance on SM tasks
-  * may be dominated by the largest task cluster (ie, sentiment analysis) or languages (e.g., languages from Indo-European language family)
+  * may be dominated by the largest task cluster (ie, sentiment analysis) or languages (eg languages from Indo-European language family)

 ## 3.1 Task Clusters